How to format an ebook for publishing

 Whatever the case, be sure you’re not under selling yourself in your “about the author” section.

 Where you feel you don’t have enough experience, then you can get to learn.
-And even the learning process can still qualify you to share a compelling story about yourself to a potential buyer, if you can craft your author bio really well.
+And even the learning process can still qualify you to share a compelling story about yourself to a potential reader.

 Book Description